karanamrahul/Sidehustler/D_02_Ray_Tracing/readme.md

 3. **Color Calculation:** Apply lighting, material properties, and effects like shadows and reflection to determine pixel colors.
 4. **Rendering the Image:** Aggregate all pixel colors to form the final 2D image.

-This command compiles `raytracer.cpp` into an executable named `raytracer`, with optimization level 3 and all compiler warnings enabled.

 ## Key Components

 ### Vector Class (`Vec3`)